-10 Things to Keep Your Website Successful in 2017
+10 Ways to Keep Your Website Successful

 From design to security, from performance to content, if you do these things to your site people will find you, they'll stick around, and they'll come back.

 GIFs have recently made a comeback for websites.
 When they started on websites they were horrible, lttle, pixeled flashing things, and definitely a sign of an amateur site.

 Social media has given GIFs a new lease on life and now you'll see more sophisticated GIFs that tell part of your story.have become sophisticated.

 Use them to attract attention, but make sure the are good, relevant to your message and a little bit of fun.

 Giphy.com is a source of GIFs if you don't want to create your own.
 (They also have an online creator)